DipsDev/dipsdev.github.io/src/data/blog/Stash.md

 StashHub is actually built from 2 different servers running, a web server that allows user to create an account and fork or create their own repository. and a file server, which handles Git push, pull and clone.

 The entire git traffic is encrypted with AES256 and DiffieHellman. and passwords are stored hashed in the database.
 StashHub should be safe for use but SHOULD NOT BE USED, as it not actively maintained.

+<a href="https://github.com/DipsDev/stash" target="_blank" class="siia-btn">View more on Github</a>